-FEC urges its member-owners to exercise caution when operating portable generators
+FEC urges its members to exercise caution when operating portable generators

 Portable generators are a godsend during a prolonged electrical outage.
 Fayette Electric urges its Members to exercise caution when operating portable generators.